The text is from here.

 Design Flow

-Kansai Secure Network proposes optimal filters based on customer usage conditions.
+Kansai Wire Netting will propose optimal filters based on your usage conditions.

 Design Flow